Massachusetts House of Representatives' 11th Plymouth district

 Map of Massachusetts House of Representatives' 11th Plymouth district, based on the 2010 United States census.

 Massachusetts House of Representatives' 11th Plymouth district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of Bristol County and Plymouth County.
-Democrat Rita Mendes of Easton represented the district had represented the district since 2023.
+Democrat Rita Mendes of Easton has represented the district since 2023.

 Towns represented

 The district includes the following localities: